-The Long-Term Transitional Housing Program (THP) is geared towards long-term or life-term inmates seeking programming and support after years of incarceration.
+The Long-Term Transitional Housing Program (THP) is geared towards long-term or life-term offenders seeking programming and support after years of incarceration.
 This program provides meals, support services, resources, and programming with housing and supervision in a safe, clean, and drug-free environment.
-THP offers services that focus on long-term inmate needs such as employment, job search and placement training, stress management, victim awareness, computer supported literacy, and life skills.
+THP offers services that focus on long-term offender needs such as employment, job search and placement training, stress management, victim awareness, computer supported literacy, and life skills.
 Substance use education and a 52-week certified domestic violence program is provided to applicable parolees.
-THP provides peer-driven support, assistance, and guidance to newly released long-term inmates to assist parolees with successful reintegration into their communities.
+THP provides peer-driven support, assistance, and guidance to newly released long-term offenders to assist parolees with successful reintegration into their communities.

 THP services are located in the following counties:

 - San Francisco

 Up to 180 days with the possibility of an additional 185 days, based on assessed need.

 All parolees subject to the jurisdiction of Division of Adult Parole Operations (DAPO) are eligible for placement in the THP.
 The parolee population served under the THP includes, but not limited to: